solislemuslab/phylo-practicum/glemin-wheat/code/3-gene-trees.md

 We could run RAxML on the terminal directly with the `raxml-ng` executable but instead we will run it through a bash script so that we can loop over genes and we can move output files to a `results` folder.
 To automate this process we wrote the bash script called `raxml.sh`.
 We have commented this script that explains some of the basic commands but if you're interested in using bash to automate some processes, we recommend checking out [Learn X in Y minutes (where X=Bash)](https://learnxinyminutes.com/bash/).

-Note that we will not run bootstrap because this was used on previous steps for data filtering.
+Note that we will not run bootstrap because this was used on previous steps for data filtering and it save computation time.

 Now we move to the `code` folder to run the `raxml.sh` script.